 Lately, at work or the gym, I've gotten quite a few negative comments in regards to my body and health - I know I am not alone in those who suffer from invisible illnesses SO I thought I would share a few ways to handle these often awkward and infuriating situations.

 STRATEGIES ON HOW TO HANDLE SPECIFIC NEGATIVE COMMENTS ABOUT YOUR BODY & Health

-- You are strong and amazing, even on days that you do not feel like it and when people bring you down - you are fighting a battle that is invisible and most people do not see, give yourself some grace
+- You are strong and amazing, even on days that you do not feel like it remember this - you are fighting a battle that is invisible and most people do not see, give yourself some grace

 - Expect that people are going to say dumb/insensitive/negative things sometimes, then it won't always come as a total surprise.
 Lack of education or awareness about a chronic condition/disease/disorder/illness often is the root of these negative/insensitive comments.

-- Use the negative comment as a platform to educate the person on the condition/illness - the best way to create awareness is to spread is yourself
+- Use the negative comment as a platform to educate the person on the condition/illness - the best way to create awareness is to spread it yourself!

 - Kill 'em with kindness - YES, BE KIND BACK TO THE PERSON WHO JUST PUT YOU DOWN - use a phrase like the one's below.
 Then, smile, and walk away if you can, or if you are stuck in that setting continue on with whatever task you were doing.
 THIS type of statement will either shut down the individual, who will probably be befuddled, OR it will create a dialogue where you could share more, if you wanted to